ANIMAL BEHAVIOUR - 2022/3

 - How sexual selection affected morphology and behaviours

 - Artificial selection, domestic animals and animal welfare

 Through a series of practicals, lectures and documentaries, we will learn to recognise, quantify and analyse the most significant animal behaviours.
 This module is designed for students that are curious and fascinated to understand in depth how animals, and eventually us, behave and look the way they do.

 |Assessment type||Unit of assessment||Weighting|

-In case the student could not perform one or more practicals for justified absence, alternative materials and appropriate instructions are provided in order to complete the required exercises for the coursework
+In case students could not attend the ethogram practicals for justified absence, access to the data and appropriate instructions are provided in order to complete the required exercises for the assessment.

-The assessment strategy is intended to allow the students to demonstrated that they have been capable of critically analysing the information they have received on how and why animals behave in a certain way, as well as to be confident in the process of measuring and processing data linked to these behaviours
+The assessment strategy is intended to allow the students to demonstrate that they have been capable of critically analysing the information they have received on how and why animals behave in a certain way, as well as to be confident in the process of measuring and processing data linked to these behaviours.

 Thus, the summative assessment for this module consists of: